 There is a long list of precedence that demonstrates exactly what the YKCC is proposing.
 It is no different than a hockey rink, a skateboard park, or a baseball diamond!

-The new wall would be like any other public recreation facility that the City of Yellowknife operates, such as the pool, ice rinks, fields, and running tracks.
+The new wall will be like any other public recreation facility that the City of Yellowknife operates, such as the pool, ice rinks, fields, and running tracks.

 The City would administer and manage the day-to-day use of the wall.
 Hours would be set up for drop-in, event rentals (birthdays), and any programming, training, or special events.
 The City would charge user fees for use of the wall and keep the reveneu.
 The City would also be in charge of maintenance and structural upgrades.

-The YKCC would help with some maintenance (setting routes), running programming and training, and hosting special events (competitions, etc.).
+The YKCC will help with some maintenance (setting routes), running programming and training, and hosting special events (competitions, etc.).

 Have other municipalities in Canada built climbing walls within public facilities?

 Several Canadian municipalities have built climbing walls within public facilities that are operated by the municipality.
 Some of these communities have much smaller populations than Yellowknife.